 - Dip 1 rice paper wrapper into water dish for approximately 30 seconds, until wrapper is just soft.
 Lay wrapper flat on a dry surface, such as a cutting board.

 - If using full leaves of lettuce, place lettuce leaf in center of rice paper; if using chopped lettuce, spread evenly in the middle of the rice paper wrapper.

 - Make a small pile of a bean threads and a few slices of the following: carrot, red bell pepper, and cucumber.
 Sprinkle mint and cilantro across the pile.

 - Fold in sides of wrapper with the least amount of space, creating a rectangle with two rounded ends.

 - Next, fold in one of the rounded sides of the rectangle to tightly wrap around the filling; continue rolling until the roll is closed.

-- Repeat steps 2-6 until all ingredients have been used.
+- Place a damp paper towel on top of rolled spring rolls so they don’t dry out before serving.
+Repeat steps 2-6 until all ingredients have been used.

 - Serve spring rolls immediately with both dipping sauces.
 Recommended drink pairing: traditional mint mojito.

 - In a small bowl, combine the peanut sauce, hoisin sauce, and chopped peanuts.
 Taste and adjust flavors as desired.

 - In a separate small bowl, whisk fish sauce, water, lime juice, minced garlic cloves, sugar, Sriracha, and sesame oil to combine.
 Taste and adjust flavors as desired.